martin-nc/martin-cook-design/src/insights/dont-skip-strategy.md

 In a physical shop or supermarket the products come in packets or boxes with a phrase to express their benefits.
 That's because you sell on benefits, not descriptions.

 For example, on my desk is a box of cheap Bic biros.
-The box has one strapline: "Made to last".
+The box has one strapline: "Designed to last".
 Bic have done their research and realised people fear that a cheap biro will stop working quickly.
 Bic have put their most important benefit up front: these biros will last.

 They haven't said, "These biros contain uniquely formulated ink" or "They are made of industry-standard hardened plastic".
 These statements don't say how the pens benefit the user.

 A website is like the box around the organisation.
 What would you say on your box?
-It is common, especially in academia, to describe things: "We have 87 services running in 12 different countries", "We work with over 15 institutes"...but who cares?
+It is common, especially in academia, to describe things: "We have 87 services running in 12 different countries", "We work with over 15 institutes"...but how does that help your user?
 When thinking about how you are unique, think of unique benefits to people, not numbers and descriptions.

 </div>
 </div>